Author. Journalist. Texan.

 RICHARD PARKER covers, writes and talks about the one constant in our dynamic world: Change, big change, and how it impacts society, economics and politics.

 His work includes Lone Star Nation: How Texas Will Transform America, published by Pegasus Books of New York.
-He writes for the Op-Ed and Sunday Review sections of The New York Times as well as The Atlantic.
+He writes for the Op-Ed and Sunday Review sections of The New York Times as well as The Atlantic and the Houston Chronicle.
 His work has appeared in Politico Magazine, The Dallas Morning News, The New Republic, the Columbia Journalism Review and other leading publications.

 He earned a B.A. in political science at Trinity University and an M.A. in political science at Tulane University.
-He still calls Texas something special: Home.
+He still calls Texas home.